 Now an official city, Keego Harbor made a name for itself as not only a tourist attraction and vacation spot, but also as a wonderful place to live.
 Single-family homes, small lakefront cottages, and amazing apartment complexes steadily increased in numbers.

-Consequently, the population grew, and in the early 2000s, roughly 3,000 people called Keego Harbor home.
-This overall growth led to more businesses, public parks, restaurants, and an abundance of recreational facilities.
-What’s more, two beach accent points, and a boat launch took beach and boat life to the next level.
+Consequently, the population grew; and in the early 2000s, roughly 3,000 people called Keego Harbor home.
+This overall growth led to more businesses, Keego Harbor parks and rec areas, Keego Harbor restaurants, and an abundance of recreational facilities.
+What is more, two beach accent points and a boat launch took beach and boat life to the next level.

 2001 to Present Day

 A quick look at daily life in Keego Harbor will show you a family-friendly community of hard-working individuals who love a good bonfire by the lake.
-Residents here also don’t mind spending their downtime enjoying this city’s sleepy resort-like downtown area.
+Residents here also do not mind spending their downtime enjoying this city’s sleepy resort-like downtown area.
 Nights are often spent at fantastic lakefront restaurants and bars.
 Weekends are spent exploring nature trails, biking paths, museums, local markets, and annual festivals.
 You can even try your hand at learning to stand-up paddleboard (speaking from experience, it is definitely not as easy as it looks).
-Of course, if you still need a few more reasons to look forward to apartment living in Keego Harbor, then come out and see for yourself.
+Of course, if you still need a few more reasons to look forward to apartment living in Keego Harbor, then come out to Cass Lake Front Apartments and see for yourself.